Unveiling the nature of the unidentified gamma-ray sources 4FGL J1908.6+0915e, HESS J1907+089/HOTS J1907+091, and 3HWC J1907+085 in the sky region of the magnetar SGR 1900+14: Conclusions

 \section{Conclusions}

-We have modelled the observed HE and VHE $\gamma$-ray emission from the magnetar SGR 1900+14 neighbourhood as a signature of a still undetected magnetar-connected HNR and/or a MWN created by a new-born millisecond magnetar.
+We have modelled the observed HE and VHE $\gamma$-ray emission from the sky region of the magnetar SGR 1900+14 as a result of the contributions of individual sources available here, namely, the SNRs G42.8+0.6 and W49B, the SFRs Cl 1900+14 and W49A, as well as an undetected yet magnetar-connected SNR and possible MWN.
+Source confusion with TeV halos is also probable.

 Our main conclusions can be summarised as follows.